facebookresearch/FixRes/README.md

 Model definition scripts are based on https://github.com/pytorch/vision/ and https://github.com/Cadene/pretrained-models.pytorch.

+The Training from scratch implementation is based on https://github.com/facebookresearch/multigrain.

 Our FixResNet-50 CutMix is fine-tune from the weights of the GitHub page : https://github.com/clovaai/CutMix-PyTorch.
 The corresponding paper is
 ```